Parameterized Complexity of Stable Roommates with Ties and Incomplete Lists Through the Lens of Graph Parameters: Introduction

-\subparagraph{Our Contributions.} We continue the study of algorithms for \textsc{Max-SRTI} and its variants based on structural limitations of the acceptability graph.
+\subparagraph{Our Contributions} We continue the study of algorithms for \textsc{Max-SRTI} and its variants based on structural limitations of the acceptability graph.
 In particular, we extend the results of Adil et al.~\cite{Adil2018} in several ways.
-For an overview on our results we refer to Figure~\ref{fig:SRTIResultsOverview}.
+For an overview on our results we refer to \Cref{fig:SRTIResultsOverview}.
 We highlight a few results in what follows.
 We observe that Adil et al.'s dynamic programming-based XP-algorithm designed for the parameter treewidth\footnote{It only gives containment in~XP for this parameter, and only this is stated by Adil et al.~\cite{Adil2018}.} indeed yields fixed-parameter tractability for the combined parameter treewidth and maximum degree.
-We complement their XP result and the above mentioned results by showing that \textsc{Max-SRTI} is W[1]-hard for the graph parameters treedepth, tree-cut width, and feedback vertex set.
+We complement their XP result and the above mentioned results by showing that \textsc{Max-SRTI} is W[1]-hard for the graph parameters treedepth, disjoint paths modulator set (for these two parameters also on bipartite graphs), and tree-cut width.
 Notably, all these graph parameters are `weaker'~\cite{KN12} than treewidth and these mutually independent results imply W[1]-hardness with respect to treewidth; the latter was also shown in the independent work of Gupta et al.~\cite{GuptaSZ17}.

-For the two related problems \textsc{Perfect-SRTI} and \textsc{SRTI-Existence}, on the contrary we show fixed-parameter tractability with respect to the parameter tree-cut width.
-These results confirm the intuition that tree-cut width, a recently introduced~\cite{Wollan15} and since then already well researched graph parameter~\cite{Ganian2015,GanianKO18,Ganian-ALENEX2019,KimOPST18,MarxW14} `lying between' treewidth and the combined parameter `treewidth and maximum vertex degree', is a better suited structural parameter for edge-oriented problems than treewidth is.
-Moreover, we extend our W[1]-hardness results to \textsc{Perfect-SRTI} and \textsc{SRTI-Existence} parameterized by treedepth and to \textsc{Perfect-SRTI} parameterized by the feedback vertex number.
+For the two related problems \textsc{Perfect-SRTI} and \textsc{SRTI-Existence}, on the contrary, we show fixed-parameter tractability with respect to the parameter tree-cut width.
+Furthermore,\textsc{Max-SMTI} is fixed-parameter tractable with respect to the parameter tree-cut width.
+These results confirm the intuition that tree-cut width, a recently introduced~\cite{Wollan15} and since then already well researched graph parameter~\cite{Ganian2015,DBLP:journals/algorithmica/GanianKO21,Ganian-ALENEX2019,KimOPST18,MarxW14} `lying between' treewidth and the combined parameter `treewidth and maximum vertex degree', is a better suited structural parameter for edge-oriented graph problems than treewidth is.
+Moreover, we extend our W[1]-hardness results to \textsc{Perfect-SRTI} and \textsc{SRTI-Existence} parameterized by treedepth and disjoint paths modulator number.
+Finally, we give an FPT-algorithm for \textsc{Max-SRTI} parameterized by feedback edge number. \footnote{Note that the preliminary version of this paper~\cite{BredereckHKN19} contained a typo, claiming erroneously a running time of $2^{\fes (G)} n^{O(1)}$ instead of $3^{\fes (G)} n^{O(1)}$.}